evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## Advanced Driver Assistance Systems

-The XPENG G3i has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The XPENG G3i includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety Systems

-[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the XPENG G3i, this system helps prevent the vehicle from drifting out of its lane.
+[**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the XPENG G3i, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the XPENG G3i, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.
+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the XPENG G3i, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

-[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) : Standard on the XPENG G3i, is a system that alerts occupants against opening doors if there is a risk of hitting something.
+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Standard on the XPENG G3i, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation